lehins/tutorials/Haskell/containers/containers.md

 ### Transformation

-Using above Map we can list all emplyees we have per state:
+Using above Map we can list all employees we have per state:

 ```haskell
 -- | Transform `Map` to another `Map`